top of page

 If you’ve ever wondered how a child ends up carrying your burden (or how you're carrying your parents'), this is it.

-Still the vital force trying to complete its work.
+It's the vital force trying to complete its work.

-This isn’t something to blame yourself for.
+This isn’t something to blame ourselves for.

 This is how healing happens when there wasn’t space for it before.

-you’re still being invited to help it move.
+YOU as the parent, are still being invited to help it move.

 Inherited Shadows Aren’t Always Genetic